Introduction to EMC and Telecom Mutual Recognition Agreements

 The MRAs rely on accreditation as a basis for establishing technical competence and building regulator confidence.
 The accreditation bodies are responsible for accrediting competent Conformity Assessment Bodies (or, CABs) in accordance with international standards and to the importing party's technical requirements.

-In the United States, NIST currently lists A2LA, ACLASS and NVLAP as acceptable for use for the MRAs for EMC and telecommunications test laboratories (ISO/IEC 17025).
-Both A2LA and ANSI are recognized through the National Voluntary Conformity Assessment Systems Evaluation (NVCASE) Program as accreditors of certification bodies (ISO/IEC Guide 65).
+In the United States, NIST currently lists A2LA, ANAB, L-A-B, and NVLAP as acceptable for use for the MRAs for EMC and telecommunications test laboratories (ISO/IEC 17025).
+Both A2LA and ANSI are recognized through the National Voluntary Conformity Assessment Systems Evaluation (NVCASE) Program as accreditors of certification bodies (ISO/IEC 17065).

 Role of NIST